 Any Occupation Disability

 Most disability insurance contracts define any occupation as an inability to perform any gainful work, regardless of your skills, knowledge, experience, or education.
 Some are a little more lenient, defining the disability as an inability to perform equivalent or related work to your current occupation, based on your wages, history, and skills.
-However, many of them are now trending towards the definition which is closer to the Social Security Administration’s definition – whether or not you can do any work at all.
+However, many of them are now trending toward the definition that is closer to the Social Security Administration’s definition – whether or not you can do any work at all.

 Other Key Disability Insurance Clauses

 This is like a deductible in other types of insurance.
-It’s the period of time which you must wait between the time you become disabled and the time that you start claiming disability benefits.
+It’s the period of time that you must wait between the time you become disabled and the time that you start claiming disability benefits.
 Typical elimination periods range from 3 to 6 months.
 The longer your elimination period, the lower your premiums will be, with all other things being equal.
 Naturally, a longer elimination period will also require you to have more liquid assets to live on.

 Noncancelable / Guaranteed renewable

 These are two sides of a similar coin.
-Noncancelable insurance means that the insurance cannot be cancelled for the period of the policy and that the premiums will remain the same.
+Noncancelable insurance means that the insurance cannot be canceled for the period of the policy and that the premiums will remain the same.
 Guaranteed renewable means that you can continue coverage for as long as the premiums are paid, but the premiums could change over time.

 This means how long the disability benefits will be paid.
-Most disability policies go until your Social Security Administration full retirement age and then stop, assuming that your savings and Social Security will cover the remainder of the income requirements.
+Most disability policies go until your Social Security Administration’s full retirement age and then stop, assuming that your savings and Social Security will cover the remainder of the income requirements.
 A few are life policies, and some are life policies only if you become disabled before age fifty.
 Finally, some have a limited term, such as paying benefits for five years.

 There are also short-term disability policies which will usually only cover you for two years.
-I lump all disability policies together, since, in most cases, the only salient difference is length of time that the benefit period covers.
+I lump all disability policies together, since, in most cases, the only salient difference is the length of time that the benefit period covers.